swiftlang/swift/README.md

 macOS, Ubuntu Linux LTS, and the latest Ubuntu Linux release are the current supported host development operating systems.

-Please make sure you use Python 2.x.
+Please make sure you use Python 2.x and your path setting is appropriate.
 Python 3.x is not supported currently.

 #### macOS